starhawking/python-terrascript/README.rst

 python-terrascript
 ------------------

-Python-Terrascript Terrascript is a Python package for generating Terraform configurations in JSON format.
+Python-Terrascript is a Python package for generating Terraform configurations in JSON format.

 This is the ``develop`` branch of Terrascript which is currently